awsdocs/aws-organizations-docs/doc_source/orgs_manage_accounts_invites.md

 `organizations:ListHandshakesForAccount` – Required to see the list of invitations in the AWS Organizations console\.
 `organizations:AcceptHandshake`\.
 `organizations:DeclineHandshake`\.
 `iam:CreateServiceLinkedRole` – Required only when accepting the invitation requires the creation of a service\-linked role to support integration with other AWS services\.
-For more information, see [AWS Organizations and Service\-Linked Roles](orgs_integrate_services.md#orgs_integrate_services-using_slrs)\.
+For more information, see [AWS Organizations and service\-linked roles](orgs_integrate_services.md#orgs_integrate_services-using_slrs)\.

 **Note**
 An account’s status with an organization affects what cost and usage data is visible: